 - Hero Honda Karizma (ZMA) / ZMR / Hunk / CBZ eXtreme

 - Bajaj Pulsar 135 / P150 / P180 / P200 / P220 DTSi or DTS-Fi

 - Yamaha R15 / FZ-16 / FZ-S / Fazer

-When to apply grease / lubrication in front wheel bearings and axle ?
+When to apply grease / lubrication in rear wheel bearings and axle ?

 Greasing cycle varies depending on weather and riding condition in which your bike is used.
-Its safe to grease the front wheel bearings once a 3000kms – 5000kms (depending on your use and place of use).
+Its safe to grease the rear wheel axle, bearings and sprocket bearings once a 3000kms – 5000kms (depending on your use and place of use).